 Fortunately, in this area too, EVs have the edge as the manufacturing process has less of an environmental impact that that of ICEs.
 The key area of concern in terms of the sustainable manufacturing of EVs is the material supply chain, which is why START is set to play such an important role in enabling buyers to make responsible choices.

-By using blockchain technology to capture and visualise data across the material supply chain, START has the ability to provide an important signpost to consumers looking to make sustainable choices about the vehicles they use.
+By capturing and visualising data across the material supply chain, START has the ability to provide an important signpost to consumers looking to make sustainable choices about the vehicles they use.

 You can raise awareness about the benefits of EVs and START for consumers by sharing this article.